 How it Started

 Kerala Crafts came into being after a holiday in Kerala and witnessing the plight of many marginalized people, particularly women.
 I visited a women’s welfare centre whilst there and was impressed with the quality, designs and colours of the handicrafts the women were making.
 I thought the best way to help would be to buy the products, thus keeping the women in work.
 I brought back a few things and showed them to family and friends – and the rest is history!
-Eighteen years on, and we are still buying the lovely fair trade handicrafts.
+Almost 20 years on, and we are still buying the lovely fair trade handicrafts.
 We have also set up a women’s co-operative, who make our fair trade knickers, as well as supporting an orphanage for girls.
 We operate strictly on a fair trade basis.

 Christine Snow, Founder - Volunteer